-All of the beers in the Pi series start with a Germain Berliner Weisse base beer.
-Light and tart, these beers utilize pilsner and wheat malt, are lightly hopped, and, through the use of lactobacillus, create a tart and refreshing beer.
+All of the beers in the Pi series start with a Germain Gose base beer.
+Light and tart, these beers utilize pilsner and wheat malt, with little bit of added salt.
+They are lightly hopped, and, through the use of lactobacillus, create a tart and refreshing beer.
 Each Pi series beer then sees additions of fruits, herbs, spices, or dry-hops to create a unique, one-of-a-kind flavor experience.
 Expect these beers to feature seasonally-available ingredients throughout the year.

 All beers in the Binomial series will feature a single grain and a single hop.
 Most will be low-alcohol IPAs, but some may push the style a bit in an effort to best showcase the unique characteristics of the selected malt and hop.

 This is our line of imperial stouts that highlight the use of barrel aging and adjuncts.
 We use oak, chocolate, coffee, hazlenut, and other natural flavors to complement the nuances present in a complex imperial stout base.
 Look for fresh and aged versions of this series to hit the taps only a few times a year.

 This series features recreations of historical beers from different periods in time and from various regions of the world.
 All of thee beers are based on research done by beer historians.
 While we want to be historically accurate, we are also taking a few creative liberties to craft a beer that is both reflective of what was consumed at the time but is also enjoyable to the modern palate.